Spread the love

 The preservation of Sweden’s World Heritage sites is of paramount importance.
 The government has put in place several measures to ensure that these sites are protected and preserved for future generations.
 These measures include the establishment of a World Heritage Site Management Plan and the creation of a national cultural heritage database.

-See also The Beauty of Jamaica's World Heritage Sites
+See also Exploring the UNESCO World Heritage Sites with YouTube

 The World Heritage Site Management Plan is designed to protect and preserve the sites by ensuring that they are monitored and maintained.
 The plan also includes provisions for the promotion and education of the public about the sites and their importance.
 Additionally, the plan outlines steps for the conservation and restoration of the sites.